U-GOD/walrOs/README.md

 ## Smart Contract Design

-The CORTEX protocol is implemented as a single Sui Move module with four object types:
+The WalrOS protocol is implemented as a single Sui Move module with four object types:

 **KnowledgeNode** — The fundamental unit of knowledge.
 Each node is a Sui object storing a reference to a Walrus blob (`blob_id`), its type (contribution, challenge, refinement, or synthesis), lineage parent IDs, fitness score, and agent metadata.